ayoubbenmbarek/ferry-platform-reservation/IMPLEMENTATION_COMPLETE.md

   kubectl apply -k k8s/base/monitoring/

-todo send notification is something shown down in infra or app
+todo send notification is something shown down in infra or app todo suggest what else to add to grafana promethus that could help monitor etc

 todo search this route hsould go to that specific route, but i see the saved on home page search route instead:done